Open Accessibility Menu

 Medical Student Director

 Personal statement: I joined Providence Portland Medical center in 2019.
-It is wonderful to be in such a collegial and collaborative atmosphere.
+I have truly enjoyed being in such a collegial and collaborative atmosphere.
 The small size of the program allows me to get to know the residents well.
-I enjoy the small community atmosphere combined with a true dedication to academics.
+I value the small community atmosphere combined with a true dedication to academics.

 Medical school: George Washington University